stevennoto/slack-status/README.md

 To create a user token, first create a Slack app, optionally [following this tutorial](https://api.slack.com/tutorials/tracks/getting-a-token).
 Then, find you app at https://api.slack.com/apps/ and click "OAuth & Permissions."
-Look under "User Token Scopes" and add scopes for `users.profile:read` and `users.profile:write`.
+Look under "User Token Scopes" and add scopes for `users.profile:read`, `users.profile:write`, `channels:history`, and `channels:read`.
 Then reinstall the app when prompted, which will regenerate tokens.
 Then copy your "User OAuth Token" from the page.

 You can then specify your token in an environment variable named `$SLACK_API_TOKEN` or with a `token` argument.